Polymer/old-docs-site/app/blog/2018-01-10-polymer-3-new-preview.md

 ## What's coming next?

-For an idea of what's coming down the pike, keep an eye on the roadmap and element status info we've added to the [`polymer-modulizer` README](https://github.com/Polymer/polymer-modulizer/blob/master/README.md).
+For an idea of what's coming down the pike, keep an eye on the [roadmap](https://github.com/Polymer/project/blob/master/Roadmap.md) and [element status page](https://github.com/Polymer/polymer-modulizer/blob/master/docs/polymer-3-element-status.md).

-As we said above, you can expect regular preview releases for the duration of the Polymer 3.0 project—look for the next one to land the week of January 22.
+As we said above, you can expect regular preview releases for the duration of the Polymer 3.0 project—look for the next one to land next week.

 Based on feedback from early adopters of 3.0, we'll be focusing next on smoothing out some rough edges around package installation and module import specifiers.
 Watch this space for details!